 There are four requirements that must be true, before Res Judicata (preclusion) can apply to stop a new lawsuit from proceeding:

 1) The same facts, claims, and causes of action, must be in both the old judgment and the new lawsuit.

 2) The previous judgment must be final.

 3) The parties must be the same in both the previous judgment and the new lawsuit.

 4) The defendant in the first judgment had a fair chance to be heard on the issues.
-In some courts, especially bankruptcy courts, default judgments may sometimes be treated as if the defendant may have been cheated out of their chance to defend themselves; instead of the reality that they chose to ignore the previous lawsuit.
+In some courts, especially bankruptcy courts, default judgments may sometimes be treated as if the defendant may have been cheated out of their chance to defend themselves; instead of the reality that they chose to ignore the previous lawsuit and judgment.

 Res Judicata does not apply when a judgment gets appealed.
 This is because the appeal process addresses the issues in original judgments.
-The appeals process gives a second chance to the defendant, and allows them to bring up new facts; while the plaintiff is usually not allowed to bring up new facts (to get a second bite at the apple).
+The appeals court process (which is a bit unfair) gives a second chance to the defendant, and allows them to bring up new facts; while the plaintiff is usually not allowed to bring up new facts (to get a "second bite at the apple").

-Note that many bankruptcy courts ignore res-judicata, and like to re-try default judgments for fraud.
+Note that many bankruptcy courts ignore res-judicata, and prefer to re-try default judgments for fraud.
 The attorneys make more money, the trustee can bill more, and the creditor gets less.
-Bankruptcy courts are unfair to creditors.
-In bankruptcy court, the doctrine is collateral estoppel (issue preclusion), not res judicata (claim preclusion).
+Bankruptcy courts are usually unfair to creditors.
+In bankruptcy court, the doctrine is called collateral estoppel (issue preclusion), not res judicata (claim preclusion).

 Go Back To Articles JudgmentBuy.com Home Page

 |Contact: John Adams at email@example.com|